Faceting machine: Major components

 The mast assembly is the heart of the faceting machine.
 The rest of the machine is simple in construction, including the arbor for the grinding wheel, the motor that runs the arbor, a drip tank, and the controlling switches.
 These are described below:

+Lap: The lap is a flat, hard disc used to cut and polish gems.
+Laps can be made of various materials such as metal, wood, plastic.
+Laps can be embedded with diamond grit to help with cutting and grinding.

 Arbor: Similar to the prong in the middle of a record player, onto which the record is placed.
 The lap, or grinding wheel, is placed onto it rather than a record, and the arbor is machined to run perfectly flat when turning.

 Arbor Nut: The screw that fits through the top of the lap and secures it to the arbor.

 Motor: Typically the motor is housed beneath the machine and is attached by one of several means to the arbor.
 Motors are always velocity-variable and some can be reversed, i.e. clockwise as well as counterclockwise.

 Drip Tank: The drip tank serves two purposes.
 1) The friction produced from contact between the rough and the lap creates heat, which can damage the lap and create stress fractures in the stone.
 The drip tank allows the user to choose a drip rate via spigot and to position the spigot over the lap, nearer or farther from the arbor.
 2) The dust produced from grinding minerals can cause pulmonary disease if inhaled.
 The flow of water captures the particles in a slurry, which drains into a rubber container around and below the lap.
 This container has an exit tube that drains into a second receptacle.

 Controls: The controls are generally simple and control the rotational velocity of the lap—the key control—and sometimes the direction of spin, i.e. clockwise or counterclockwise.